ParmeshwarMurmu/Artists/README.md

 ## Usage
 Below are some instructions and examples on how to use this project.

+**Sign Up**

 Step 1.
 If you are a new user and you have not registered then to upload your art you need to first create your Account.

 **Note** Password should be greater than 6 characters and it should contain at least 1 numeric, 1 upper case, and 1 special Characters.

 ![Artist_Register](https://github.com/ParmeshwarMurmu/Artists/assets/121368970/3ffd5d3f-47fc-42f7-89e1-a90d7e7a2878)

+**Login**

+Step 2.
+After successfull Registration Login to Your and use the same credential used at the time of registration.

+After successfull Login to You are going to see your profile at top right corner of you application.

 ```ba1h